-1. Each team shall be composed of a minimum of seven persons (five working team members, a briefing officer and/or command center attendant, and a patient) and shall be limited to a maximum of ten persons.
 When teams elect to use a sound-powered telephone communication system (lifeline), teams may provide up to two persons to assist in managing the lifeline.
 If provided these two persons must be in lock-up and part of the ten member team.
 The two lifeline persons will not be selected for taking the written examination.
 Teams will be responsible for managing lifeline behind the contest lifeline judge.

-In the event of an emergency, the Contest Director may exempt a team from the seven person minimum, and allow only the replacement of a patient.
-Each member shall wear a different number, from one to ten, on the arm, at or near the shoulder, with No. I assigned to the captain.
+The Contest Director(s) may exempt a team from the eight person minimum, but in no case will the team consist of less than the minimum requirements set forth in 30 CFR 49.2(b) and/or 49.12(b).
+Each member shall wear a different number, from one to ten, on the arm, at or near the shoulder, with No. 1 assigned to the captain, No. 6 to the briefing officer (FAB attendant).
+Switching of numbers by team members will not be permitted after arriving at the portal or fresh air base.
 Any means of affixing legible numbers on the sleeve of the uniform will be acceptable.
-After the clock is started only the five working members will be permitted to do work.
-In the event of an emergency or by problem design the alternate/patient may be substituted for any working team member or briefing officer/command center attendant.
+Alternates/patients who had been isolated with the team, may assist the team placing equipment prior to starting the clock.
+In the event of an emergency or by problem design the alternates/patients meeting the physical requirements may be substituted for any working team member or briefing officer/command center attendant.
 The team may decide which position the alternate will fill.

-Each team shall have a briefing officer and/or command center attendant, which will accompany only one participating team.
+Each team shall have a briefing officer and command center attendant, which will accompany only one participating team, unless otherwise approved by the Contest Director(s) on a case-by-case basis.
 Switching of team members including the briefing officer and/or command center attendant from one team to another is prohibited.
-The briefing officer and/or command center attendant will be stationed at the command center during the working of the problem and will be permitted to communicate with the team via telephone or radio.
+The command center attendant will be isolated from visual contact with the field and will be stationed at the command center during the working of the problem and will maintain voice communications with the team using either a portable hard wire communication system or a wireless (radio) system.
+The command center attendant may advise the briefing officer and interact with the team.
 The briefing officer and/or command center attendant map may be marked with information received from the team while the team is inby the Fresh Air Base.
-However, the briefing officer and the command center attendant will not be allowed to visually compare their maps.
+The individual maps for the team, briefing officer/fresh air base attendant and command center attendant will remain independent of one another and none of the respective maps will be allowed to be visually compared to one another once the team travels inby the fresh air base.
 All maps shall be turned in at the completion of the problem.
-However only the map designated by the team shall be used for scoring purposes.
+However, only the map designated by the team shall be used for scoring purposes.
 The team will designate the map to use by checking the box in the lower right hand corner.
-If neither map is identified by the team for scoring the Briefing Officer map will be scored, unless the only map completed was the command center attendant map.
+If neither map is identified by the team for scoring, the briefing officer map will be scored, unless the only map completed was the command center attendant map.